-To be completed, only, by the child/adolescent separately with the Health Ho me care manager and not with the parents, guardians, or legally authorized representative.
+To be completed only by the child/adolescent separately in the presence of the Health Home care manager and not with the parents, guardians, or legally authorized representative.
+Children must be age 10 and older to complete Section 2 - Part A; age 12 and older for Section 2 - Part B.